Click here to sign in with or

 There are more than fifty highly reputable journals on gender and economics in the world.
 They are supported by strong collectives, such as the Women’s Business Council established in the U.K. in 2013, which publishes an annual report on businesses owned and run by women.

 French academic rankings show only two, including the leading journal Feminist Economics, which is not well regarded for its alternative approaches to orthodox economic theories.
 Orelig therefore offers a gender-focused perspective on entrepreneurship by young women in France.
-These and analyses will be carried out annually, based on a particular theme or focus and expressed by the respondents.
+These surveys and analyses will be carried out annually, based on a particular theme or focus and expressed by the respondents.

 Out of the 245 valid responses, Generation Z (young women under 26) made up the majority (78.8%).
 Three quarters of these student entrepreneurs had already had professional experience through internships or significant experience in non-profit organizations.